-A police officer usually serves as bailiff.
+There is no general statute governing the designation of bailiff in various Texas courts.193 Accordingly, it is very difficult to generalize about who is designated to serve as bailiff in municipal court.
+It is equally difficult to generalize about who supervises the bailiff.
+In some cities, the court administrator is responsible for selecting and supervising the bailiff.
 In some cities, the judge may appoint the bailiff.
 In the larger cities with more than one court, the presiding judge usually appoints the bailiffs.
 When the bailiff is appointed by the judge, it is not required that the bailiff be a peace officer.
+While state law authorizes local governments to collect a designated fee for providing court security, the law does not